Dan Meers is best known by his famous alter ego.

 "I will always, always, always remember that day because on that day I literally came within inches from losing my life," Meers said.

-There was too much slack in the line Meers entrusted to keep himself safe.
+There was too much slack in the cable Meers entrusted to keep himself safe.

 Instead of falling 20 feet and being pulled back up into the air, the lifelong entertainer dropped 75 feet and slammed into seats in the upper deck.

-“I hit the seats so hard that I knocked two of the seats out of the concrete, so if you ever go to Arrowhead and swing by Section 324, Row 35, Seats 22 and 23, you'll notice those seats are a little newer than the other seats in the section,” Meers said.
+"I hit the seats so hard that I knocked two of the seats out of the concrete, so if you ever go to Arrowhead and swing by Section 324, Row 35, Seats 22 and 23, you'll notice those seats are a little newer than the other seats in the section," Meers said, serious but smiling.

-His body went into shock, shaking to his core, as he was rushed in the back of an ambulance to the hospital.
+His body went into shock, shaking to its core, as he was rushed in the back of an ambulance to the hospital.

 The incident broke seven ribs, collapsed his left lung, shattered his tail bone, cracked his sacrum, left a big gash on the back of his left leg that required stitches, and broke his T12 vertebrae.